 Do I have to know how to swim?

-Not knowing how to swim is not a pre requisite on our river trips.
+Knowing how to swim is not a pre requisite on our river trips.
 The type V pfd we will give you is designed to float you high in whitewater conditions.
 On our class V trips in Maine we recommend that you have basic swimming skills.

 What should we bring?